worcestertechnicalhighschool/Tabs-to-Beat-map-Parser/README.md

 # Tabs to Beatmap Parser

-Converts Tablature notation to a JSON beat-map for use in rhythm games.
+Converts tablature notation to a JSON beat-map for use in rhythm games.

 ## Usage
 This parser is not robust.
 Format your tab correctly or it will fail to give you accurate JSON.